-Any student who is under suspension, expulsion, or whose enrollment has been terminated by Bluefield State University for any student conduct or academic reason may not be present on university premises or at a university-sponsored event at any time during the period of suspension/expulsion without prior written approval from the Dean of Students or designee.
+Any student who is under suspension, expulsion, or whose enrollment has been terminated by Bluefield State University for any student conduct or academic reason may not be present on university premises or at a university-sponsored event at any time during the period of suspension/expulsion without prior written approval from the Vice President of Student Affairs & Dean of Students or designee.
 Any student who has been removed from the residence halls may not visit the residence halls or vicinity while in commuter status.
-Students violating these policies will be issued a trespassing warning and will further jeopardize their standing with the college.
+Students violating these policies will be issued a trespassing warning and will further jeopardize their standing with the university.